Kelemek/prayerapp/BACKUP_SETUP.md

 # Database Backup Setup

-This repository includes automated daily backups of the Supabase database using GitHub Actions.
+This repository includes automated daily backups of the Supabase database using GitHub Actions with the API method.

 ## Setup Instructions